 You may go on to place the equipment in its desired location once it has been removed from the trailer.
 Before utilizing the equipment, make sure to thoroughly examine it because it could have been harmed during transportation.
 You want to conduct this final inspection before signing any documents given to you by the driver.

 Ship A Car, Inc. provides trash compactor shipping services to customers throughout the United States.
 Whether you want to ship a small trash compactor for an apartment or a large garbage compactor for an industrial setting, these services are available to you.

 Our network of carriers employ drivers that possess a high level of expertise and provide you access to the most cutting-edge vehicles the shipping business has to offer.
 As a result, they can fully satisfy the requirements for transporting enormous and overweight garbage compactors.

 The carriers that we work with pride themselves on their drivers and staff and ensure that they have the equipment available to back up their extensive knowledge of handling goods, including training in the safety of loading and unloading onto flatbeds, RGNs, how to safely use other types of cargo-handling equipment, step and adjustable drop decks.

-SAC has handled a wide variety of trash compactors, ranging from the smaller trash compactors that you find in apartment buildings to larger vertical trash compactors found at big businesses.
+Ship A Car, Inc. has handled a wide variety of trash compactors, ranging from the smaller trash compactors that you find in apartment buildings to larger vertical trash compactors found at big businesses.
 We have fine-tuned our knowledge of how to handle and safely transport trash compactors to provide you and your business with a service that is both professional and efficient.
 Call us today for a quote to ship your trash compactor.